 Currently our APIs are entirely tactical, with the APIs invisible to the business except as one of many technology dependencies.
 If the business can begin to conceive of APIs as real business products instead of IT implementation artifacts then the business could begin to transform into something closer to the ‘everything as a service’ model in which the business leverages external capabilities and also sells its competencies to other organizations via APIs.
 In this model productized APIs have defined release schedules, roadmaps, support staff, SLAs and business ownership, all of which can be tracked as API metadata in the API platform.

 The API platform can provide insight into business activity driven by APIs through analysis of API calls.
 These analytic results should be of interest to the business especially if they adopt API as a product vision.

 Business agility is one the core drivers of SOA, and is a benefit derived from adhering to SOA design principles to create decoupled and reusable services.
 However creating well defined reusable services is insufficient – in large organizations those services and APIs also need to be discoverable and presented with sufficient information to make them appear as useful component of proposed business solutions.
 The API design platform’s catalog should be leveraged to expose available APIs broadly.

 The design platform exposes a catalog of existing APIs, and can also contain an API blueprint.
 Having access to current and proposed should enable the business to consider new products with a clearer understanding of potential costs and time to market.

-API Management Implementation – Successes
+API Management Implementation – What Works

 Reading Time: 2minutes